 Vendor

-Microsoft Azure certifications
+Microsoft Azure Certifications Guide

 Microsoft Azure is the second-largest cloud platform globally and the dominant choice in enterprise Microsoft-centric environments.
 Microsoft certifications validate skills across Azure infrastructure, security, development, and data.
 They are particularly strong for professionals in organizations already running Windows Server, Active Directory, and Microsoft 365.